 Be humble and show gratitude

 No one likes a know-it-all.
 Even if you do know everything, there’s no need to be showy about it.
-Besides, there’s always someone smarter/better looking/more accomplished/etc. This life lesson is important: Show gratitude for all that you have and all that you are and take a minute to truly be grateful every day.
+Besides, there’s always someone smarter/better looking/more accomplished/etc. This life lesson is important: Show gratitude for all that you have and all that you are and take a minute to truly be appreciative every day.

 Make yourself uncomfortable as often as possible